Nikkyolamy/LITA-CAPSTONE-CUSTOMER-DATA/README.md

-# LITA-CAPSTONE-PROJECT
+# LITA-CAPSTONE-PROJECT(CUSTOMER DATA)
-This is where I documented my First captone project with the Incubator Hub
+This is where I documented my Customer data captone project with the Incubator Hub

 ## Project Title: Customer Data Analysis
 ---